MonkDev/monk-id-ruby/README.md

 NOTE: you need an authentication token for the following methods.

-Updating a user's PII (first name, last name, email, etc.).:
+Updating a user's PII (first name, last name, email, birth_day, etc.).:

     MonkId.update!(:email => 'hey@you.com', :authentication_token => '123456')